Skip to Content Accessibility Information

 10.How do I change/update my information (name, nickname, address, etc.)?

 You may change your information online.
 Under Features, select Change Your Information or Status.
-Select Make the Following Changes Online – Electronic Licensing, and make the changes inside of the application.
-You will need to log in with your registration number and password.
+Select the change you are requesting under Make the Following Changes Online – Electronic Licensing log in and make the changes inside the application.
+You will need your registration/license number and password to log in.

 11. How do I transfer my license?